grownjs/jamrock-guide/docs/command-line.md

   --port     The port number to bind the web-server --host     The host address to bind the web-server

-  --uws      Use uWebSockets.js instead of native HTTP (nodejs) --redis    Enable redis for sessions and pub/sub events --unocss   Enable stylesheet pre-compilation with UnoCSS
+  --uws      Use uWebSockets.js instead of native HTTP (node) --redis    Enable redis for sessions and pub/sub events --unocss   Enable stylesheet pre-compilation with UnoCSS